xerolinux/XeroHub/content/download.md

 ---

-## 💿 Unlocked Version
+## 💿 Unlocked Version(s)

 When you're ready to fully adopt **XeroLinux**, go for the **Unlocked Version**, which includes :

 {{< alert cardColor="#9966ff40" >}}
 - Full system installer
+- **Intel/AMD** & **nVidia** ISOs.
+- Fingerprint GUI Tool (Toolkit).
-- Unrestricted package management
+- Unrestricted package management.
-- All features and updates enabled by default
+- All features and updates enabled by default.
-- The **XeroLinux Post-Install Toolkit** is included
+- The **XeroLinux Post-Install Toolkit** is included.
-- Access to full community support and feature requests
+- Access to full community support and feature requests.
 {{< /alert >}}

 <div align="center">